Spring break travel busy, despite CDC warnings

 The CDC has their warning right on their website.
 According to the agency, people who are fully vaccinated don’t need to wear a mask indoors with each other.
 They also don’t need to wear one with unvaccinated relatives from one other household, as long as no one has a medical condition that puts them at risk for severe illness from coronavirus.

-Remember you’re not considered “fully vaccinated” until 2 weeks after you get the second dose of a Pfizer or Moderna vaccine
+Remember you’re not considered “fully vaccinated” until two weeks after you get the second dose of a Pfizer or Moderna vaccine.